-DRP amended the zoning code to update LA County's Significant Ecological Areas Ordinance.
-The update guides development to areas that would create the least impact to environmental resources on private properties.
-It also contains requirements for conservation where resources are impacted.
-This ordinance was adopted by the Board in December 2019.
+DRP amended the zoning code to update the County's Significant Ecological Areas Ordinance.
+The update guides development to areas that would create the least impact on environmental resources on private properties.
+It also contains requirements for conservation where resources are affected.
+This ordinance was adopted by the Board of Supervisors in December 2019.
 In 2018, DRP amended the zoning code to allow selected accessory uses within utility easements, such as parks, open space, and limited agricultural uses, with development standards and streamlined review procedures.